istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/overview/index.md

 * `x-b3-sampled`
 * `x-b3-flags`

-These are supported by Zipkin, Jaeger, OpenCensus, and many other tools.
+These are supported by Zipkin, Jaeger, and many other tools.

 For Datadog, the following headers should be forwarded.
 Forwarding these is handled automatically by Datadog client libraries for many languages and frameworks.